Top Applications of the Polygon Dataset in Geospatial Analysis

 Supply chain teams map disruption zones and plan alternate routes.
 Developers assess environmental risks before building.
 Emergency response relies on clear boundaries to manage disasters effectively.

 What makes it all work?
-Topological accuracy.
+Boundary accuracy.
 Polygons that align without gaps or overlaps give businesses a clear, reliable view of risk across every region they touch.

 Geospatial Intelligence